 Since 2011, we have served the entire ECU campus from our office in B-103 Brewster Building.
-We are open Monday through Thursday, 9:00 a.m. to 6:00 p.m. and Friday, 9 a.m. to 5:00 p.m.
+We are open Monday through Friday, 8:00 a.m. to 5:00 p.m.
 Our resources include a lending library; information on campus, local, and national resources; and two computer workstations, in addition to a social area and offices for our staff.
-Throughout the year, we offer educational programs and events, and participate in national campaigns such as National Coming Out Day, Transgender Day of Remembrance, World AIDS Day and “Gay?
-Fine by Me.”
-We invite you to visit the LGBT Resource Office-everyone is always welcome!
+Throughout the year, we offer educational programs and events, and participate in national campaigns such as National Coming Out Day, Transgender Day of Remembrance, World AIDS Day, “Gay?
+Fine by Me,” Bisexual Awareness Week, Asexual Awareness Week, and Transgender Day of Visibility.
+We invite you to visit the LGBT Resource Office–everyone is always welcome!

 ECU EARNS PREMIER CAMPUS DISTINCTION

 East Carolina University has been recognized by Campus Pride for its institutional commitment to LGBTQ-inclusive policy, program, and practice.
 ECU received a 4.5-star rating based on a five-point scale on the Campus Pride Index, which is the primary LGBTQ national benchmarking tool for assisting college campuses to create safer, more inclusive campus communities and learning environments.